jaganthoutam/enterprise-ai-document-platform/readme.md

-# AWS Serverless Multi-Tier Application
+# AWS Bedrock for AI-powered document analysis and processing

-This repository contains a production-ready AWS serverless application architecture with multiple tiers including web application, mobile application, and third-party system integration capabilities.
+A serverless multi-tier application leveraging AWS Bedrock for AI-powered document analysis and processing.

 ## Architecture Overview